ethanbennett/portfolio/findings/NextGen.md

 ## NextGen
 October 2023 (Code4rena)

-A platform for minting generative art on Ethereum.
+A platform for minting and auctioning generative art.

 | Severity  | Finding    |
 | :-------: | :--------- |